Hale Boggs: Disappearance in Alaska

-Disappearance and search

 As majority leader, Boggs often campaigned for others, including Representative Nick Begich of Alaska.
-On October 16, 1972, Boggs was aboard a twin engine Cessna 310 with Representative Begich, who was facing a possible tight race in the November 1972 general election against the Republican candidate, Don Young, when it disappeared during a flight from Anchorage to Juneau.
-Also on board were Begich's aide, Russell Brown; and the pilot, Don Jonz; the four were heading to a campaign fundraiser for Begich.
+On October 16, 1972, Boggs was aboard a twin-engine Cessna 310 with Representative Begich, who was facing a possible tight race in the November 1972 general election against the Republican candidate, Don Young, when it disappeared during a flight from Anchorage to Juneau.
+Also on board were Begich's aide, Russell Brown, and pilot Don Jonz; the four were heading to a campaign fundraiser for Begich.

 The search for the missing aircraft and four men included the U.S. Coast Guard, Navy, Army, Air Force, Civil Air Patrol and civilian fixed-wing aircraft and helicopters.

-The Cessna was required to carry an emergency locator transmitter per Alaska state law and federal law.
+An emergency position-indicating emergency locator transmitter (ELT) was not required at this time.
+This accident influenced the adoption of the ELT requirement in 1973.

-No emergency transmission signal determined to be from the plane was heard during the search.
-In its report on the incident, the National Transportation Safety Board stated that the pilot's portable emergency transmitter, permissible in lieu of a fixed transmitter on the plane, was found in an aircraft at Fairbanks, Alaska.
+No emergency-transmission signal determined to be from the plane was heard during the search.
+In its report on the incident, the National Transportation Safety Board stated that the pilot's portable emergency transmitter, permissible in lieu of a fixed transmitter on the plane, was found in an aircraft at Fairbanks.
 The report also notes that a witness saw an unidentified object in the pilot's briefcase that resembled, except for color, the portable emergency transmitter.
 The safety board concluded that neither the pilot nor aircraft had an emergency location transmitter.

 On November 24, 1972, the search was suspended after 39 days.
 Neither the wreckage of the plane nor the pilot's and passengers' remains were ever found.
-After a hearing and seven minute jury deliberation, his death certificate was signed by Judge Dorothy Tyner.
+After a hearing and seven-minute jury deliberation, his death certificate was signed by Judge Dorothy Tyner.

 After Boggs and Begich were re-elected posthumously that November, House Resolution 1 of January 3, 1973, officially recognized Boggs's presumed death and opened the way for a special election.
 The same was done for Begich.

-In 2019, Boggs's unexplained disappearance was mentioned in the fictional television series The Blacklist season 7 episode 14 "Twamie Ullulaq", which is set in the Alaska Triangle.

 In summer 2020, Boggs's disappearance was investigated in a podcast produced by iHeartMedia called Missing in Alaska.